Mamelodi Sundowns Ladies F.C.: Continental Competition and CAF Champions League Success (2021–2023)

-On 10 May 2024, it was announced the club had been invited to take part in the 2024 version of The Women's Cup scheduled for August.
-On 15 August 2024, they played their first match with Kansas City Current from the USA and lost the match 3-0.
-They lost their second match of the tournament 2-0 against INAC Kobe from Japan.
+On 10 May 2024, it was announced that Mamelodi Sundowns Ladies had been invited to participate in the 2024 edition of The Women’s Cup, scheduled for August.
+On 15 August 2024, they played their opening match against Kansas City Current of the United States, losing 3–0.
+They were defeated 2–0 by Japan’s INAC Kobe in their second match of the tournament.